developer0hye/Genetic-Piecewise-Linear-Approximation/README.md

 To help you understand, Let me give you an example.

-Assume that we have a function f(x) like the below Figure 2 and g(x) is the approximated f(x) using PLA.
+Assume that we have the function f(x) like the below Figure 2 and the function g(x) is the approximated f(x) using PLA.

 <p align="center"><img src="./figures/fig2_examples_when_using_pla.png" width="100%"></p>